needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 ﻿# Tutorial Framework Documentation

 The purpose of this documentation is to provide additional details about the features of the Tutorial Framework.
-The following section used to be part of the IET Framework Documentation and may contain some outdated information.

 ## Editing narrative and instruction descriptions